Internet Connectivity, News Consumption, and Algorithmic Literacy: A Global Perspective

 Existing research on the intersection of Internet connectivity and news consumption often focuses on high-connectivity countries.
 This leaves critical gaps when applied to more diverse global contexts.
 Inspired by this prior work, our research takes a broader approach, examining how Internet connectivity influences online behaviors in countries with varying levels of digital access.

-Our study surveyed over 450 Online Social Networks (OSNs) users in the U.S., U.K., India, and South Africa, integrating these responses with GSMA data to analyze infrastructure, affordability, and content readiness.
+Our study surveyed over 450 OSN users in the U.S., U.K., India, and South Africa, integrating these responses with GSMA data to analyze infrastructure, affordability, and content readiness.
 This heterogeneous mix of countries allows us to capture the nuanced interplay between connectivity levels, algorithmic literacy, and online engagement.

 Key Findings